Transition metal dichalcogenide dimer nano-antennas with ultra-small gaps

 \textit{Purcell factor simulations}: Simulations of the Purcell factor were carried out using the same geometry as for the electric field intensity simulations.
-The illumination was achieved through a dipole source placed at positions along the dimer axis 0.5 nm above the top surface of the nano-antenna with a polarization parallel to the dimer axis for Fig. \ref{F4}(b).
-For Figs. \ref{F4}(e) and (h) however, the position was set to 0.5 nm above the top surface of the nano-antenna and 1 nm away from the inside edge within the electric field hotspot.
-The polarization of the dipole in Fig. \ref{F4}(e) and (h) was kept the same as in Fig. \ref{F4}(b).\\
+The illumination was achieved through a dipole source placed at different positions, 0.5 nm above the top surface of the nano-antenna with a polarization parallel to the dimer axis for Fig. \ref{F4}(b).
+For the simulations carried out in Supplementary Note 6, the polarization was set parallel and perpendicular to the dimer axis in order to compare the two.
+For the simulations displayed in Supplementary Note 10 however, the position was set to 0.5 nm above the top surface of the nano-antenna and 1 nm away from the inside edge within the electric field hotspot.\\

 \textbf{Optical trapping force simulations}: We have used the 3D finite element method (COMSOL Multiphysics) to calculate the optical forces in the hexagonal dimer nano-antenna.
-The structure is illuminated with a plane wave propogating in a normal direction to the top surface of the structure with a polarization along the dimer axis.
+The structure is illuminated with a plane wave propagating in a normal direction to the top surface of the structure with a polarization along the dimer axis.
 The background refractive index was set to that of water to enable access of the bead to the trapping site.
 We have calculated the optical forces at the resonance of the nano-antenna, corresponding to the maximum energy enhancement.
 The value of the optical force is obtained by integrating the Maxwell Stress Tensor on the surface of the target nano-particle \cite{Conteduca2017}.
 A fine mesh (resolution of $\leq$ 3 nm) has been employed in the dimer gap to calculate the electromagnetic distribution with a high accuracy, minimizing the error on the evaluation of the optical force.
 The computational domain has been set to a sufficiently large value (>2 $\mu m$) and surrounded by perfectly matched layers in order to avoid undesired reflection and scattering from the boundary.\\

 \textbf{Acknowledgments}\\